-Follow the installation instructions contained in the section "Installing and Configuring SunFDDI" on page 11.
+Follow the installation instructions contained in the section "Installing and Configuring SunFDDI" on page 13.

-▼ Solaris 1.x Client
+▼ To Install a Solaris 1.x Client

 SunFDDI for Solaris 1.x includes a pre-built kernel to support diskless clients.
 This kernel is based on the GENERIC kernel configuration and supports all standard devices, plus up to two SunFDDI interfaces.